We are a beloved community, committed to living out God's call to love, justice, and liberation.

 Our Senior Pastor: Reverend Michelle Higgins

-Reverend Michelle Higgins holds a Master in Divinity from Covenant Theological Seminary in St. Louis, Missouri.
-She has deep roots in the Pentecostal worship tradition and lives in Saint Louis city with her two children.
+Reverend Michelle Higgins has deep roots in the Pentecostal worship tradition and lives in Saint Louis city with her two children.

 As Senior Pastor at Saint John’s Church – The Beloved Community, Pastor Michelle is the first woman to be settled as lead pastor and teacher in the congregation’s 160 year history.